eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-29_let-s-steem-it-up-and-play-on-words-a-little-bit-but-still-some-serious-proposals.md

 - - -

-This page is synchronized from the post: [Let's steem it up and play on words a little bit ... but still some serious proposals](https://steemit.com/@deanliu/let-s-steem-it-up-and-play-on-words-a-little-bit-but-still-some-serious-proposals)
+This page is synchronized from the post: ['Let''s steem it up and play on words a little bit ... but still some serious proposals'](https://steemit.com/@deanliu/let-s-steem-it-up-and-play-on-words-a-little-bit-but-still-some-serious-proposals)